starlord32/starlord32.github.io/_posts/2019-05-23-structuring-data.md

 ---

-***The following script structures data into a single JSON file*** **This Script is related to the webscraping and Text Markup blog post**
+***The following script structures data into a single JSON file***

+**This Script is related to the webscraping and Text Markup blog post**

-Starting from line 72 the final variable "var" is created which structures the data in a single .json file.
+The final variable "var" is created and structures the data as JSON data.
-On line 25 a variable called "allFiles" as an empty list is created to store all the ouputs from the loop via the "var" variable.
+At the beginning and outside the loop variable called "allFiles" as an empty list is created to store all the ouputs from the loop via the "var" variable.

+Finally, the with open statement creates one single JSON file called summary.json.
+This final statement must be outside the loop.

 ```
 import re, os, json